 The PEGylation reagents available from AAPPTec are homogeneous compounds having defined molecular weights and discrete chain lengths.
 They provide consistent performance in peptide and protein modification applications.
 In contrast, typical PEG reagents are heterogeneous mixtures containing a range of molecular weights and chain lengths.

-From PEG based linkers to PEG based reagents for modifying acids, amines and thiols, AAPPTec has the PEG products to enhance peptide and protein properties at affordable prices.
-AAPPTec’s PEG linkers and reagents are priced significantly below our competitors’ worldwide but with equal or superior purity and quality.
+From Fmoc-PEG linkers to PEG based reagents for modifying acids, amines and thiols, AAPPTec has the PEG products to enhance peptide and protein properties at affordable prices.
+AAPPTec’s Fmoc-PEG linkers and reagents are priced significantly below our competitors’ worldwide but with equal or superior purity and quality.